A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Derivation of the SPMe+SR

 We can now $x$-average \eqref{eq:diffusion_cn1} to obtain an equation for $\bar c_{\mrn 1}$.
 We also make use of the fact that $\bar c_{\mrn 0} = c_{\mrn 0}$ to simplify the resulting equation into

 We need to calculate $\bar J_{\mrn, \mathrm{int 1}}$.
 Averaging the $\order{\lambda^{-1}}$ term of \eqref{eq:J_n} over the negative electrode yields

 and from \eqref{eq:J_k} we deduce that $\bar J_{\mrn 1} = 0$, so we conclude that $\bar J_{\mrn, \mathrm{int} 1} = - \bar J_{\SR 0}$.
 Therefore, for the negative electrode particle we cannot conclude that $\bar c_{\mrn 1} = 0$ as it occurs with the positive electrode particle (see \cite{BrosaPlanella2021}).
 Instead, $\bar c_{\mrn 1}$ captures the contribution of the side reaction.
-To determine it we need to solve \eqref{eq:diffusion_cn1_bar}, which can be easily done numerically.
+To determine it we need to solve \eqref{eq:diffusion_cn1_bar}, which can be easily done numerically. \rv{Note that $x$-averaging the equations over each electrode is a key step to simplify the equations.
+This step and its consequences are discussed in detail in \cite{Marquis2019}.}

 \paragraph{Electrolyte} We now consider the equations for the electrolyte \eqref{eq:DFN+SR_ND_resc_g}-\eqref{eq:DFN+SR_ND_resc_j}.
 First we calculate the leading order current, which is determined by

 Integrating and imposing continuity of current we find